Description

 Mazdutide + Tesamorelin:

-Rationale: Combining weight loss with growth hormone for body composition
+Rationale: Combining weight loss with growth hormone for body makeup

 Protocol: